LLNL/axom/src/docs/sphinx/dev_guide/jira.rst

     testing, etc.
   Assignee
-    Unless you are certain which team member should be assigned an issue, choose 'Unassigned'.
-This will indicate that the issue requires discussion and review before it is assigned.
-The default assignee is the owner of the component you chose earlier if you make no choice.
+    Unless you are certain which team member should be assigned an issue, leave the issue 'Unassigned', which is the default in our JIRA configuration.
+This indicates that the issue requires discussion and review before we decide how to treat it.
   Reporter
     Unless you explicitly enter someone in this field, you, as the issue creator, will be the reporter.
 This is the correct choice in